Prashi-Devops/nodes/README.md

 *Description*

-* Ensure the 10 extra (customer) fields are in the schema
 * Ensure that any "simple" array structures have been converted to  "complex" array structures ** These are instructions to make changes to handle arrays for eBond schemas (i.e. LiteChangeV2, LiteIncidentV2, ...etc).
 Reason for changing the structure is two-fold:
     *** The svcutil.exe will generate the datacontract without errors (otherwise it fails)